David Geffen School of Medicine (DGSOM)

 Dr. Najeeb Lectures

-Medical schools students can have many troubles, but the tough curriculum remains at number 1.
+Medical school students can have many troubles, but the tough curriculum remains at number 1.
 Everyone feels that it is hard to keep up with the syllabus.
 You suffer a lot even if you miss just one class.
-In all these situations, besides asking the teaching assistants for help, another great option is to video lectures by Dr. Najeeb.
+In all these situations, besides asking the teaching assistants for help, another great option is video lectures by Dr. Najeeb.
 Today, these are being used in 190 countries.
 Also, they are also immensely popular in U.S.A’s medical schools.

 Dr. Najeeb is a great teacher as students usually find that he teaches all the medical concepts effortlessly.
 Also, his approach is basic but helpful.
 Moreover, he does not rush through things so that a student can comprehend the concept with ease.
 To enhance the learning process, Dr. Najeeb draws illustrations step by step.
 Also, this learning method gives flexibility to your schedule as you can watch and learn with them whenever and wherever you want.
 In addition to that, video lectures give you the option to rewind, so you watch a particular part again.

-Additionally, the video lectures on Dr. Najeeb Lectures cater t the student of U.SA’s medical schools.
+Additionally, the video lectures on Dr. Najeeb Lectures cater the student of U.SA’s medical schools.
 They contain all topics of medical and clinical science that are being taught in American med schools.
 The video library has over 800 lectures.
 Gross Anatomy, Physiology, Biochemistry, Genetics, Pharmacology, Microbiology, Neuroanatomy, Embryology, Histology, Immunology and Pathology related videos in details are available in the library.
 You can have a look at the video library.
 So subscribe today if you want to end your struggle with tough concepts.
 However, we give the option of trying a video lecture for free before getting a subscription.
 Additionally, check out the reviews of students from other medical universities about Dr. Najeeb’s lectures.

-Every year, the David Geffen School of Medicine (DGSOM)at UCLA conducts summer academic enrichment programs.
+Every year, the David Geffen School of Medicine (DGSOM) at UCLA conducts summer academic enrichment programs.
 These programs comprise of the Pre-medical or Pre-dental Enrichment Program (PREP), Summer Medical Dental Education Program (SMDEP), and the Re-Application Post baccalaureate Program (RAP).
 To apply for admission in the David Geffen School of Medicine (DGSOM)’s summer program, visit here.

 Summer Research Opportunities